What makes Spanish puns truly great? They’re so versatile and they show you the flexibility of the language.

 Agudo can mean “sharp” when talking about pain or sounds.
 So here, the doctor is asking if he’s experiencing any sharp pain.

 But when learning Spanish, one of the pronunciation categories for words is “aguda”, which are words that are stressed on the last syllable.
-So the joke is correct, dolor is an aguda word, but you don’t put an accent mark on it because it ends in the letter R.
+So the joke is correct, dolor is an aguda word, but you don’t put an accent on it because it ends in the letter R.

 Of course, that’s a topic for another day, but it’s a nice little joke that gives you an introduction to the world of Spanish phonetics.

 Use what you learned

 Did you get enough punny goodness for one day?
 Hopefully, you found these Spanish jokes to be funny as well as learned some new vocabulary words.
 But there are also hundreds of funny Spanish puns out there waiting to be discovered by you (look up te echo de menos / techo de menos or vino de la casa for a classic!).

-Funny jokes and puns are a really great way of learning to improve your comprehension skills and your vocabulary.
-So if you really want to master your ability to speak Spanish, this is a great start.
+Funny jokes and puns are a great way of learning to improve your comprehension skills and your vocabulary.
+So if you want to master your ability to speak Spanish, this is a great start.

 Want to learn Spanish, fast?